Grants to address substance use disorder crisis in eastern NC

 “Our region has some of the worst substance related outcomes in the nation, in part due to a lack of regional capacity to screen for and treat substance use disorders.
 This grant provides funds to improve the substance use disorder training our students receive and provide continuing education opportunities to regional providers,” said Speight, assistant professor in the Department of Advanced Nursing Practice and Education.

 Speight and Noe are joined in the project by Drs.
-David Ryan, Angelia Kallis and Brandon Kyle from the Brody School of Medicine; Drs.
+David Ryan, Angela Kallis and Brandon Kyle from the Brody School of Medicine; Drs.
 Brittany Baker, Renee Spain, and Adrian Lennon and Josh Peery from the College of Nursing; Dr. Leigh Atherton from the College of Allied Health Sciences; and Drs.
 Mark Moss and Taneet Ghuman from the School of Dental Medicine.

 “Educating students to treat substance use disorder in a region that lacks sufficient provider capacity poses challenges.
 The grant provides funds for clinical placement and for building virtual clinical opportunities for ECU students.
 It also allows for interprofessional opportunities so dental, medical and nurse practitioner students can work together on issues related to substance use disorder treatment,” said Speight.
 “This partnership underscores our understanding that tackling the substance use disorder crisis requires a team approach.”